Women/Children Blogs & Reports

 Sarah Small and Deb Lancaster Frontline essential workers were lauded as heroes in 2020 during the onset of the COVID-19 pandemic, but ultimately, little was done by way of supporting such workers.
 This meant that [...]

-COVID-19 and the Gender Wage Gap in New Jersey
+Report Release: COVID-19 and the Gender Wage Gap in New Jersey

 With childcare disruptions, deep unemployment, and job changes, women in New Jersey have faced turbulent economic prospects worse than men’s along several dimensions throughout the pandemic.
-However, New Jersey women are no stranger to economic [...]
+However, New Jersey women are no stranger to economic inequities [...]

-Enhancing Child Tax Credits’ Support of New Jersey’s Neediest Families
+Report Release: Enhancing Child Tax Credits’ Support of New Jersey’s Neediest Families

 Caring for Our Families during COVID-19: Costly Decisions for New Jersey Parents